 Competent Authorities, in conjunction with Accredited Training Organisations and VTS Authorities as appropriate, should develop a course structure which is connected to their national or local safety and quality management systems.

-A programme of recurrent training should be designed so as to maintain and complement the core training delivered to VTS personnel as a component of the IALA V-103 Model Courses.
+A programme of recurrent training should be designed so as to maintain and complement the core competencies delivered to VTS personnel as a component of the IALA V-103 Model Courses.

 A programme of recurrent training should give consideration to the following broad subject headings: